 Chronic fatigue syndrome causes unexplained severe tiredness after activity and doesn't go away when you rest.

 Around 250,000 people in the UK have chronic fatigue syndrome.
 It's more common in women than men, and is most common in young to middle-aged adults.
 Chronic fatigue syndrome can affect children too, usually between the ages of 13 and 15.

-Around 250,000 people in the UK have CFS/ME.
-The condition affects people in different ways.
-If the symptoms of the condition are mild, people can carry on with work or study but may have to give up leisure and social activities to spend the weekend resting.
-If symptoms are severe, people can become seriously disabled and housebound.
+Chronic fatigue syndrome affects people in different ways and your symptoms can fluctuate.
+You may have periods when they get better, and other days when they are more severe.
+If your symptoms are mild, you may be able to carry on with work or study.
+However, you may have to give up leisure and social activities to spend more time resting.
+If your symptoms are severe, you can become seriously disabled and housebound.

 Over time, you may become depressed or have mood swings.